open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Status**: [Development](../document-status.md)

 `OnEnding` is called during the span `End()` operation.
-The end timestamp MUST have been computed (the method duration is not included in the span duration).
+The end timestamp MUST have been computed (the `OnEnding` method duration is not included in the span duration).
 The Span object MUST still be mutable (i.e., `SetAttribute`, `AddLink`, `AddEvent` can be called) while `OnEnding` is called.
 This method MUST be called synchronously within the [`Span.End()` API](api.md#end),